rmrk-team/evm/docs/RMRK/nestable/IRMRKNestable.md

 Used to reject all pending children of a given parent token.

-*Removes the children from the pending array mapping.The children&#39;s ownership structures are not updated.Requirements: Requirements: - `parentId` must exist*
+*Removes the children from the pending array mapping.This does not update the ownership storage data on children.
+If necessary, ownership can be reclaimed by the  rootOwner of the previous parent.Requirements: Requirements: - `parentId` must exist*

 #### Parameters